SKuipers/gibbon-docs/administration/command-line-tools.md

 ---
 # Command Line Tools

 Gibbon features command line tools that allow you to automate certain tasks using the cron scheduler on your server.
+These tools exist as PHP scripts in the `/cli` directory within the root folder of your Gibbon installation.

 ## Using Cron